-Make an impact on students and schools by seeking a teaching job in Charlotte and the Piedmont Triad (Greensboro, Winston-Salem, and the High Point).
+Make an impact on students in a supportive and passionate community by seeking a teaching job in North Carolina's Charlotte-Piedmont Triad region.

 Are you searching for a teaching position in Charlotte or the Piedmont Triad for the school year?